Morse sequences on stacks and flooding sequences: Conclusion

 This work extends the framework of Morse sequences to stacks on simplicial complexes, introducing a flexible and expressive model for discrete Morse theory.
 By incorporating stack-based constraints, we define flooding sequences—a refined version of Morse sequences that respect monotonic ordering, reflecting processes commonly observed in watershed algorithms.

 We have shown that the gradient vector field arising from any Morse sequence on a stack can be recovered by computing an equivalent flooding sequence, underscoring the generality of the flooding model.
 We also proposed general construction schemes, based on cosimplicial complexes, that provide efficient methods for computing flooding sequences.
+It should be noted that all the notions introduced in the paper may be directly adapted to more general complexes, for example to cubical complexes.

 Importantly, a Morse sequence encodes richer structural information about a complex than a gradient field alone.
 In particular, the Morse complex of an object can be easily derived via the reference map introduced in~\cite{bertrand2025morse}, requiring only a linear scan of the sequence.